 The Wilson Fellowship is for the benefit of students in the Doctor of Audiology (Au.D.) program within The University of Akron's School of Speech-Language Pathology and Audiology.
 This fellowship, subject to continued satisfactory performance, is a two-year grant for the second and third years of enrollment in the Au.D. program.

 Sertoma International, an international volunteer service organization, offers scholarships up to $2,500 per year to students pursuing Doctoral level degrees in Audiology or Master's level degrees in speech-language pathology.
 The scholarships are awarded directly by Sertoma International and the application deadline is April 1 of the preceding academic year.
-Information about the scholarship program and applications are available from the School Director's secretary [(330) 972-6803].
+Information about the scholarship program is available at http://sertoma.org/what-we-do/scholarships/

 The Sixth District of Quota International, a professional and business service club, makes interest-free loans of up to $3,000, available to graduate students in speech-language pathology, audiology, or deaf education.
 The loans are awarded directly by the Sixth District of Quota International.
 Applications can be obtained from any local Quota Club.